-3. Align your discipleship pathway with your core ministries and streamline your work.
+Make sure to align your discipleship pathway with your core ministries and streamline your work.

-Ask:
+ASK:

 Is there anything we are doing that is taking a lot of our attention but isn't helping people grow as disciples?
 Should this work be stopped and changed so that it effectively fits the mission?